 Employee Resource Group (ERG)

 abbreviation for Employee Resource Group.
 Typically, an employer-sponsored or –recognized affinity group of those who share the interests and concerns common to those of a particular race, ethnicity, gender, or sexual orientation.
+(Also known as: Business Resource Group)

 the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income, with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.